Burns and Smoke Inhalation

 - Don’t be distracted by the sight and smell of the burns.
 Burn patients are trauma patients and often have concomitant injuries that must be addressed.

-- Do not place moist towels or gauze of burned areas as this will contribute to hypothermia.
-Just cover burns with Xeroform or SSD dressings and gauze
+- Do not place moist towels, gauze, or sheets on burned areas as this will contribute to hypothermia.
+Clean burns cover burns with petrolatum gauze or antibacterial medications and gauze.

 - American Burn Association.
 Multiple educational resources and a listing of US burn centers is available on line at http://www.ameriburn.org.